Deyspring/Hydra_transcripts/README.md

 The Daily log
 -----------------
+03/02

+Super depressed, had to suppress sobs most of the afternoon.
+Hopefully will feel better after a good night's sleep.

+Nope.
+I can't figure it out.
+There seems to be an automatic way to get a list of webelements using the selenium "find_elements_by_xpath(result_link).text".
+The keys seem to be the element_s_ command and the .text module, which doesn't seem to work with element_s_ but works fine with element.

 03/01
 New month.
 I'm so depressed and a little manic.
 I forgot, seriously forgot, to take my meds on Thursday.
 I was mentally out of it all Friday and lost my purse.
 Luckily I found it.
 Saturday I bing watched "The Expanse".
 Today I'm going for a walk with KAren.
 I hope I feel better by Monday.